OPERA Data Bank

 The empirical data in our paper are drawn from the OPERA research program (Operationalizing Programmatic Elites Research in America, 1988–2010).
 This study, conducted by William Genieys, was funded by the French National Research Agency (ANR) from 2008 to 2012 (OPERA: ANR-08-BLAN-0032).

-(ii): from the executive branch: cabinet members responsible for defense and health policy, secretaries up to five levels below them, agency directors, and the General Staff.
+(ii): from the executive branch: cabinet members responsible for defense and health policy, secretaries up to five hierarchical levels below them, agency directors, and the General Staff.